-20.15(3) Notification.
-Each utility shall notify all customers of the fund at least twice a year.
+- 20.15(3) Notification.
+Each utility shall notify all customers of the customer contribution fund at least twice a year.
 The method of notice which will ensure the most comprehensive notification to the utility's customers shall be employed.
-Upon commencement of service and at least once a year, the notice shall be mailed or personally delivered to all customers.
+Upon commencement of service and at least once a year, the notice shall be mailed or personally delivered to all customers, or provided by electronic means to those customers who have consented to receiving electronic notices.
 The other required notice may be published in a local newspaper(s) of general circulation within the utility's service territory.
-A utility serving fewer than 6000 customers may publish their semiannual notices locally in a free newspaper, utility newsletter or shopper's guide instead of a newspaper.
-At a minimum the notice shall include:

-a.
-A description of the availability and the purpose of the fund;
+A utility serving fewer than 6,000 customers may publish its semiannual notices locally in a free newspaper, utility newsletter or shopper's guide instead of a newspaper.
+At a minimum, the notice shall include: - a.
+A description of the availability and the purpose of the fund; - b.

-b.
 A customer authorization form.
-This form shall include a monthly billing option and any other methods of contribution.

-20.15(4) Methods of contribution.
+This form shall include a monthly billing option and any other methods of contribution. - 20.15(4) Methods of contribution.
 The utility shall provide for contributions as monthly pledges, as well as one-time or periodic contributions.
-Each utility may allow persons or organizations to contribute matching funds.

-20.15(5) Annual report.
+A pledge by a customer or other party shall not be construed to be a binding contract between the utility and the pledger.
+The pledge amount shall not be subject to delayed payment charges by the utility.
+Each utility may allow persons or organizations to contribute matching funds. - 20.15(5) Annual report.
 On or before September 30 of each year, each utility shall file with the board a report of all the customer contribution fund activity for the previous fiscal year beginning July 1 and ending June 30.
 The report shall be in a form provided by the board and shall contain an accounting of the total revenues collected and all distributions of the fund.
 The utility shall report all utility expenses directly related to the customer contribution fund.